amd/ZenDNN/README.md

 - Composable Kernel for convolutions using an implicit GEMM algorithm
 - FBGEMM (Facebook GEneral Matrix Multiplication) is a low-precision, high-performance matrix-matrix multiplications and convolution library for server-side inference.

-AOCL-BLAS is required dependencies for ZenDNN, whereas AMD Composable Kernel and FBGEMM are an optional dependency.
+AOCL-BLAS is a required dependency for ZenDNN, whereas the AMD Composable Kernel and FBGEMM are optional dependencies.

 # Table of Contents
 - [Zen Deep Neural Network Library (ZenDNN)](#zen-deep-neural-network-library-zendnn)